5jt/primes/primes.md

 That’s a long right argument to `mod`.
 We can reduce it in two ways.

 First, if `x` has any divisors it must have at least two, of which at least one can be no larger than the square root of `x`.
 So we can test a shorter list.
-Since the shorter list omits `x` we are looking for a single 0 in the result of `mod`.
+Since the shorter list omits `x` we are now looking for a single 0 in the result of `mod`.

 ```q
 q)(i; {not 0 in x mod 1_1+til floor sqrt x}each i)